mIRC-Scripters/mirckb/docs/source/identifiers/cb.rst

     //echo -a $cb(0)

-Create a custom alias that will open a custom window ''@myWindow'', and then echo all clipboard line contents to it:
+Create a custom alias that will open a custom window ``@myWindow``, and then echo all clipboard line contents to it:

 .. code:: text